 It may be common to review customer surveys as strategic decisions are made, however sustaining a customer-centered culture requires that the customer, or customer's view, is meaningfully represented at the leadership tables throughout the company.

 A “customer delight leader” needs to be designated in the ongoing decision-making process to raise questions about the impact on customer effort, customer relevance, and likely intended and unintended customer reactions.

-This may be a formal department of customer success professionals, or be a shared responsibility among different departments.
-Either way, an authentic customer centric culture requires that customer views are proactively considered.
+This may be a formal department of customer success professionals or a shared responsibility among different departments.
+Either way, an authentic customer-centric culture requires that customer views are proactively considered.